-A way of thinking, called "radical openness," is making waves in the tech industry and sparking debate over the concept of using digital sharing tools to collectively brainstorm and solve problems.
+A new way of thinking, called “radical openness,” is making waves in the tech industry and sparking debate over the concept of using digital sharing tools to collectively brainstorm and solve problems.

 At a time when there is increasing advocacy for protecting data and ensuring privacy, this movement seeks to upend those tendencies and promises by giving more away, we will ultimately get more in return.
 Still, many wonder if radical openness is something that works better in theory than practice.

 Radical openness is a mindset that views imaginative problem solving in collaboration with others through the borderless Internet as a way to advance human evolution.
 Conversely, the philosophy suggests hoarding ideas and data for short-term gain jeopardizes our future as a planet.

 The theory, publicized at the TEDGlobal 2012 conference last week, asserts the exponential growth of mobile and online technology requires people collaborate as much as possible, according to TED’s European director Bruno Giussani.